packpaul/chess4net/Readme.txt

   3) Wait until connection is completed.

 Chess4Net uses context-menu so if you find yourself in trouble don't hesitate and press the right button of your mouse.
-After several runs in installation folder (socket) or \Chess4Net folder (messengers) you will find Chess4Net_GAMELOG.txt with all games you have played with Chess4Net so far, user data base (Chess4Net.pos and Chess4Net.mov) and external data bases (other files *.pos and *.mov) which are used in training mode.
+After several runs in installation folder (socket, Skype) or \Chess4Net folder (messengers other than Skype) you will find Chess4Net_GAMELOG.txt with all games you have played with Chess4Net so far, user data base (Chess4Net.pos and Chess4Net.mov) and external data bases (other files *.pos and *.mov) which are used in training mode.

 Training mode: